sd2beatles/apache_airflow/Lesson3/Creating_Complex_pipelines/part4)BranchPythonOperator.md

 If you want to go down a certain path depending on the arbitrary condition which is typically associated with some past events in an upstream task.
 One way to realize this is by using BrachPythonOperator.

 For example,  from the first task, we compute the level of accuracy based on some function.
-If the computed value is greater than  5 as a threshold, go to the task node called 'accuracy'.
-Otherwise, the next node it will flow to is  'inaccuracy'.
+If the computed value is greater than  5 as a threshold, go to the task node called 'accurate'.
+Otherwise,  it will flow to is  'inaccurate'.
 Execution of code is highly related to the value from the preceding node.